 A severe thunderstorm has been detected with 75 MPH winds or greater

-A hazardous materials accident requires immediate protective action by the public
+A hazardous materials accident or other local emergency requires immediate protective action by the public

 An attack on the United States is imminent, underway or has recently occurred